 West Yorkshire Playhouse - An interview with the assistant producer about Leeds Pride & More!

-Yesterday, we caught up with the assistant producer, Wesley Pearce, over at the West Yorkshire Playhouse, to find out about why they are marching in Leeds Pride this year and what is means to them.
+We caught up with the assistant producer, Wesley Pearce, over at the West Yorkshire Playhouse, to find out about why they are marching in Leeds Pride this year and what is means to them.
 We also wanted to find out some more information about what is happening at the theatre, and why it is so important for the West Yorkshire Playhouse to give back to the whole community of Leeds.

 Here is what Wesley had to say: